crystal-lang/rfcs/text/0004-heap-escape-analysis.md

 # Unresolved questions

 If the escape analysis is too costly, maybe the optimization may only be enabled when an optimization level is selected?
 That would avoid negatively impacting development builds.

+It might be interesting to introduce an annotation (name to be determined) to override the lifetime.
+It's a dangerous annotation, yet it could be powerful and be very useful for FFI calls that would otherwise always consider a reference as captured, which might undermine some potential optimizations (e.g. LLVM instrinsics, ...).

 # Future possibilities